Yichuans/datasheet/content/pelican_Australia - Gondwana Rainforests.md

 Rainforests cover only about 0.3 % of Australia, but they contain about a third of Australia's species of mammals and birds.
 The nominated area, especially at the northern end, has a richly varied fauna of mammals, birds, reptiles and amphibians; probably also of fish and invertebrates, which for some groups is the most diverse in the country due to the large number of distinct habitats in the transition zone between tropical and temperate faunal regions.
 The area may historically have been a refuge for rainforest biota.
 More than 20 vertebrate species have the major part of their distribution in the property.
 Most of the vertebrate animals occur in sites throughout the nominated area.
 The recorded 80 species of mammals are 32% of Australia's terrestrial mammal fauna.
 These include the two species of monotremes, short-beaked echidna *Tachyglossus aculeatus* and platypus *Ornithorhyncus anatinus,* also 32 marsupials, 31 bats and 10 rodents.
 The Border Ranges have the highest concentration of marsupials in Australia.
 Some 30 species inhabit rainforest and wet sclerophyll forest, of which at least one-third are largely confined to them.
 Although no mammal species are restricted to the region it covers the major part of the distribution of the Parma wallaby *Macropus parma* and Hastings River mouse *Pseudomys oralis* (VU).
 Characteristic of rainforests are red-necked and red-legged pademelons *Thylogale thetis* and *T.stigmatica*, and of wet sclerophyll forests, mountain brushtail and common possums *Tricosurus caninus* and *T. vulpecula.*

 Several other species have the major part of their distribution within the rain forest and wet sclerophyll forests of the region.
 45 species of frog are present, 25% of Australia’s total, several of which are restricted largely to the property.
-These include several relict species of frog: red-and yellow mountain frog *Philoria kundagungan* (EN), Loveridge’s frog *P. loveridgei* (EN), sphagnum frog *[P. sphagnicolus](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Philoria&SpcName=sphagnicolus)* (EN), *P. pughi* (EN), *P. richmondensis*, (EN), Fleay’s barred frog [*Mixophyes fleayi*](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Mixophyes&SpcName=fleayi) (EN), Booroolong frog *Litoria booroolongensis* (CR), New England tree frog *[L. subglandulosa](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Litoria&SpcName=subglandulosa)* (VU), Pearson’s green tree frog *[L. pearsoniana](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Litoria&SpcName=pearsoniana),* and the unusual hip-pocket frog [*Assa darlingtoni*](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Assa&SpcName=darlingtoni).
+These include several relict species of frog: red-and yellow mountain frog *Philoria kundagungan* (EN), Loveridge’s frog *P. loveridgei* (EN), sphagnum frog [*P. sphagnicolus*](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Philoria&SpcName=sphagnicolus) (EN), *P. pughi* (EN), *P. richmondensis*, (EN), Fleay’s barred frog [*Mixophyes fleayi*](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Mixophyes&SpcName=fleayi) (EN), Booroolong frog *Litoria booroolongensis* (CR), New England tree frog [*L. subglandulosa*](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Litoria&SpcName=subglandulosa) (VU), Pearson’s green tree frog [*L. pearsoniana*](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Litoria&SpcName=pearsoniana), and the unusual hip-pocket frog [*Assa darlingtoni*](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Assa&SpcName=darlingtoni).
 Reptile species number over 140.
 Genera largely restricted to the region include *Phyllurus* spp. among the geckoes, *Gonocephalus spinipus* (*borneensis*?) among the dragon lizards, eight genera of skink, and *Cacophis* and *Tropidechis* spp. among the snakes (DASET, 1992).
 The invertebrates are highly diverse, and include many which are endemic and confined to the region.
 Land snail diversity is remarkably high even by world standards.
 Insect fauna is very rich, second only in Australia to that of the Wet Tropics of Queensland World Heritage site (DASET, 1992).

 The avifauna is the most diverse of any area in Australia, with 270 species, 38% of Australia’s total, in 175 genera and 71 families (85% of the total).
 The wet sclerophyll forest of northeast New South Wales is especially rich.
-Of importance are members of the primitive Corvidae family: Albert's lyrebird *Menura alberti* (essentially confined to the Shield Volcano/Border Ranges), the superb lyrebird *M. novaehollandiae* and rare rufous scrub-bird *[Atrichornis rufescens](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Atrichornis&SpcName=rufescens)* (VU), both of which are members of families with only two species and endemic to Australia.
+Of importance are members of the primitive Corvidae family: Albert's lyrebird *Menura alberti* (essentially confined to the Shield Volcano/Border Ranges), the superb lyrebird *M. novaehollandiae* and rare rufous scrub-bird [*Atrichornis rufescens*](http://quin.unep-wcmc.org/isdb/Taxonomy/tax-gs-search2.cfm?GenName=Atrichornis&SpcName=rufescens) (VU), both of which are members of families with only two species and endemic to Australia.
 Also notable are eastern bristlebird *Dasyornis brachypterus* (EN), marbled frogmouth *Podargus ocellatus,* the double-eyed fig parrot *Cyclopsitta diophthalma coxeni,* the regent and satin bowerbirds *Sericulus chrysocephalus* and *Ptilonorhynchus violaceus*, the paradise riflebird *Ptiloris paradiseus* and the black-breasted buttonquail *Turnix melanogaster* (VU).
 Other species are Australian brush-turkey *Alectura lathami*, and the monotypic endemic species wonga and topknot pigeons *Leucosarcia melanoleuca* and *Lopholaimus antarcticus*.
 The largest raptors are the wedge-tailed eagle *Aquila audax* and grey goshawk *Accipiter novaehollandiae.*

 CONSERVATION VALUE
 ----------------------